The Serialized Logistics mobile application enables users to carry out scanning and printing activities in the warehouse:

 - Receive products

-The scanning activities are reported to the applicable system through the channel configured for the warehouse in the Admin UI.
+The scanning activities are reported to the applicable system through the channel configured for the warehouse or the supplier in the Admin UI (use-case dependent).

 The user can perform offline scanning for verification and once the user connects to the Internet again, they can submit the scanned items for verification to the applicable system.